I’m selling one of my stores, TrollingMotors.net, and will be using a radically different approach.

 “If this business is so great, why’s he selling it?”

-I ALWAYS wonder this when I see a site for sale, especially if it makes claims about being fairly easy to run and operate.
+I ALWAYS wonder this when I see a drop ship business for sale, especially if it makes claims about being fairly easy to run and operate.
 For a long time I figured someone would have to be crazy to sell a site for 2x or 3x earnings, which is effectively a 50% or 33% annual return on your investment assuming things continue to go well.
 I couldn’t comprehend the logic, and fellow finance friends of mine agreed.

 But what I finally realized is that all sales aren’t purely financial.
 Here are my reasons for selling: